-Dr. Groome's program of research involves the delivery of health services to persons with cancer most recently with a focus on the problem of late diagnosis of symptomatic disease.
-Dr. Groome has conducted Ontario-wide studies of practice patterns in laryngeal cancer, prostate cancer and oral cavity cancer.
-Questions relate to early diagnosis, the impact of practice variations on control of disease and the role of comorbid illnesses on treatment and outcome.
-She also has an interest in the continuous improvement of cancer staging and was a member of the International Union Against Cancer’s TNM staging committee, which oversaw changes to the 6th and 7th editions of the TNM classification system.
-Dr. Groome’s research has been funded by the Canadian Institutes of Health Research, the Canadian Cancer Society, the Canadian Foundation for Innovation, the Ontario Innovation Trust and the OICR/CCO Health Services Research Program.
+Dr. Groome's program of research involves the delivery of health services to persons with cancer most recently with a focus on diagnostic processes and delays.
+Research questions relate to timely diagnoses and whether that varies across marginalized groups, time, or geography.
+Dr. Groome is also interested in developing methods to uncover underlying explanations for geographic differences in cancer survival.
+Previously, she has also studied the impact of practice variations on control of disease and the role of comorbid illnesses on treatment and outcome.
+Dr. Groome has previously conducted Ontario-wide studies of practice patterns in laryngeal cancer, prostate cancer and oral cavity cancer and was involved in activities surrounding the continuous improvement of cancer staging as a member of the International Union Against Cancer’s TNM staging committee.
+Dr. Groome’s research has been funded by the Canadian Institutes of Health Research, the Canadian Cancer Society, the MS Society of Canada, the Canadian Foundation for Innovation, the Ontario Innovation Trust and the OICR/CCO Health Services Research Program.

 EPID 837 Health Sciences Research